Want to learn new ways to make extra money?

 Fundrise’s Balanced Investing Plan has a projected annual return over 20 years of 7.8% to 11.5%.
 Both of the other plans fall in very similar ranges.
 The Supplemental Income plan targets a slightly lower return and the Long-Term Growth plan is marginally higher.

-It’s important to note: This projected range is simply some (very) smart people doing their best to predict the future.
+It’s important to note in our Fundrise review: This projected range is simply some (very) smart people doing their best to predict the future.
 They could be wrong.
 You could see better returns, or you could see much worse.

 And when you start changing the timeline — for instance, if you want to take your money out in 5 or 10 years, the range of potential returns widens.
 It should go without saying that investing in real estate is designed to be a long term investment strategy.